AlonEirew/event-relation-resources/datasets.md

 # Datasets
-In this section listed prominent datasets centered at the task of event detection, event extraction and event-event relation extraction.
+Listed here are prominent datasets centered at the task of event detection, event extraction and event-event relation extraction.

 ## Tables / Column Meaning
-This page has tables with some details about the datasets.
+This page has tables which present details about the datasets.
 The following section explains what each column means.<br/>

-**Or you can jump to the [Dataset list](#datasets-list)**
+### Data Source
+The source of the document in the corpus (e.g., news articles, wikipedia, etc.)

+### Annotation
+What kind of annotation the corpus holdes (e.g., events, entities, coreference, etc.)

-### Event Annotation Density
+### Density
 Annotating events and event relations, is considered a very challenging and expensive task.
-Consequentially, some datasets were exhaustively annotated to have all events covered in a given text, while other datasets only contain annotations to part of the events which exist in the text.
+Consequentially, some datasets were *exhaustively* annotated to have all events covered in a given text, while other datasets only contain annotations to part of the events which exist in the text.

 > ℹ️ In the non-exhaustive case, the task of event detection/extraction usually cannot be performed, and the event mention spans are given as part of the input to the model.